 The financial services industry is caught between traditional and modern-day marketing methods.
-On one hand, the world has gone predominantly digital and financial services needs to keep up.
+On one hand, the world has gone predominantly digital and financial services marketing needs to keep up.
 At the same time, the industry still relies heavily on offline communications, especially when it involves complex financial decisions.
 That explains why 80% of consumers prefer face-to-face meetings when they’re seeking personal financial advice.

 So where does that leave financial services marketing?
 The answers are below.
 Here are seven integrated insider secrets to guide you along the way.